-The Brooklyn Experimental Media Center (BxmC) is the research arm of Integrated Digital Media at the NYU Polytechnic School of Engineering.
+The Brooklyn Experimental Media Center (BxmC) is the research arm of Integrated Digital Media at the NYU Tandon School of Engineering.
 BxmC provides an interdisciplinary environment for media research at the School of Engineering, partnering faculty and students from the Integrated Digital Media program with collaborators from the School of Engineering, NYU, Center for Urban Science and Progress (CUSP), New York City, and beyond.
 Our research combines experimental practices in media arts and engineering, constantly modifying industry-standard technologies and creating new ones.
 The BxmC has a close relationship with the School of Engineering's Incubators—Varick St., DUMBO and NYC-ACRE—to provide students with opportunities for internships and startup development in the ever-growing NY tech-start up scene.